History of Protests Against Animal Tests

 Protests against animal testing have actually kept companies from conducting research in the UK.
 Fear of threats, intimidation and disruption to the research has had an enormous impact on those who conduct animal testing, historically causing some to withdraw from the experiment and effectively 'give in' to the threats.
 Other firms have outsourced their animal testing to areas such as China, where animal testing regulations are poor and minimally - if at all - enforced.
 While animal welfare groups may consider this impact a victory, others cite that it only makes animal testing more poorly regulated because the testing will simply occur elsewhere.
 With the UK having some of the most - if not the most - stringent animal testing regulations in the world, the question of protests preventing testing from occurring in the UK is a crucial one.Right to Protest

 It is more likely those protests that involve intimidation and threats to the safety of researchers that ultimately prevent research from occurring on UK grounds.
 Hopefully, the public can continue to exercise their right to protest against animal testing but do so respectfully and peacefully.
 This should allow researchers to still feel some impact from the protests but not to the extent that they look to conduct research elsewhere under less rigid animal testing laws and regulations.
-It's important for the public to be able to challenge animal testing and draw attention to areas of weakness, while still allowing researchers to reflect on their actions without fear of continuing their research in the UK or elsewhere.Low Cost Business Energy with Great Service
+It's important for the public to be able to challenge animal testing and draw attention to areas of weakness, while still allowing researchers to reflect on their actions without fear of continuing their research in the UK or elsewhere.Interested in Branding, a Website or Graphic Design?

 Re: Using Animals for Testing: Pros Versus Cons